-19th century New Orleanians knew Margaret (Gaffney) Haughery by several endearing terms.
-The "Bread Woman," "Friend of the Orphans," "Mother of the Orphans," "Our Margaret," and "Angel of the Delta" are the best known.
-Personal tragedies experienced both as a child and later as a parent shaped her life-long devotion to serving New Orleans' poor, especially orphans.
+Nineteenth-century New Orleanians knew Margaret (nee Gaffney) Haughery by several endearing names including the "Bread Woman," "Friend of the Orphans," "Mother of the Orphans," "Our Margaret," and "Angel of the Delta."
+Personal tragedies experienced both as a child and later as a parent shaped Haughery's life-long devotion to serving New Orleans' poor.

 Haughery's life began in Tully, Carrigallen County Leitrim, Ireland in 1813.
 (Efforts are underway to establish a museum in her hometown.)
 When five years old, Haughery emigrated to America with her parents and two of her siblings.
 Haughery's family ended up in Baltimore, Maryland, but an 1822 yellow fever epidemic killed both of her parents.
 Once orphaned, a woman took in Haughery and required that she earn her keep, leading Haughery on a path familiar to many Irish women: domestic service.

 In 1835, she married Charles Haughery, and a month later they moved to New Orleans.
 They had one daughter named Frances.
 Charles soon fell ill and went back to Ireland to regain strength.
 He died a short while later.
 A few months later, Frances became sick and died.
 The life of an Irish widow in antebellum New Orleans was not easy.
 Single women threatened patriarchal notions of sexual morality and social control.
 During this period, anti-Irish jokes were commonly published in the newspapers.